 AND fresh produce shares offered at affordable prices to our community, including special programs to provide vegetables to low-income residents.
 It will be a CSA (community supported agriculture)-style venture.
 Residents will be able to purchase summer and winter produce shares.
 Sign up for the CSA.

 Who is supporting it?
-Over 40 Lake County residents have given money to the project.
-In addition, the Copper Environmental Foundation, the Freeport McMoRan Community Investment Fund, the Summit Foundation, Gates Family Foundation, and New Belgium Brewing have also given grants to support the project.
+Over 100 Lake County residents have given money or volunteered on the project.
+In addition, the Leadville Trail 100 Legacy Foundation, Copper Environmental Foundation, the Freeport McMoRan Community Investment Fund, the Summit Foundation, Gates Family Foundation, and New Belgium Brewing have also given grants to support the project.

 The Cloud City Farm will be an educational classroom for our students and a market CSA for our community.

 The project steering committee is also a working group of the Lake County Food Access Coalition, a project of Lake County Build a Generation/LiveWell Leadville:

 - Facilitator/Lead: Kendra Kurihara (Cloud City Conservation Center)

 - Barnabus Kane (Landscape Architect and C4 Board Member)

 - Caroline Koehler (Full Circle Staff and C4 Environmental Education Instructor)

 The LiveWell Leadville Community Food Access Assessment (2014) found that healthy foods are not adequately available and affordable to local residents.
 Lake County is an unhealthy food “swamp” with not enough healthy food outlets.
 Leadville and Lake County have only one grocer, and the estimated total weekly cost of groceries is 18% more expensive than the national average and 12-14% higher than surrounding counties, even those counties with markedly higher per-capita incomes.